MujyKun/rhythm-game/README.md

    2) If you have poetry you can use ``poetry install``.
 5) Start the program with `python main.py`

+## How To Play
+After running the game, press `L` to start the song you have generated.
+You can either use the player controls (W,A,S,D) to move the player around and collect the tiles at the beat zone, or you can use the arrow keys (represented on the beat zones) on your keyboard to precisely time a falling tile on the beat zone.
+If a falling tile goes past the beat zone (you miss), it will decrease your accuracy and player's health.
+If your player health goes under 0, you lose the game, and you can start over by pressing `L`.
+Win the game by making it to the end!

 ## General/Optional Features
    - Frames Per Second (By default capped to 30 FPS)